Welthungerhilfe/ChildGrowthMonitor/README.md

 The mobile app provides authenticated users an interface to scan children in 3D with consent of the parents and upload all collected data to the secure backend.

 We guide the user to scan the child in a way that a quick, accurate measurement can be taken.
-This will involves data of the camera and child pose, point clouds and RGB video.
+This will involves data of the camera and child pose, depthmap and RGB images.

 Because of the limitations of mobile connectivity in rural areas and in slums with tin roofs **offline first** is a major goal of the project.
 While the app already works fine in offline environments, results from the scans are currently produced in the cloud.
 Providing predictions directly on the device is the next big step we are taking, as it would also improve **privacy** by not having to upload every scan.